skade/yakshav.es/_sources/sponsor-florian.md

 # Sponsor Florian

-I've been doing community work for almost 20 years and am seeking personal sponsorship.
+I've been doing free community work for almost 20 years and am seeking personal sponsorship.
 For detailed reasoning, see [Sustainabilty](sustainability).

 To help out, [get in touch](mailto:info@asquera.de).